Adeleke-dev/fintech-lab/README.md

 ## 🧠 Notes

 * Positive tests are expected to pass
-* Negative and idempotency suites are used to detect known defects
+* Negative tests are used to expose validation gaps and edge-case defects
+* Idempotency tests validate duplicate-request protection
-* CI is configured to allow those defect-detection suites to run without blocking the full pipeline
+* CI is configured so critical regression checks remain blocking, while exploratory defect-detection suites can still run and publish evidence

 ```
 ```